 Air conditioning is a glorious thing, especially in Arizona.
-But staying indoors means missing out on fresh air, warm sun, cool water and everything else the great outdoors has to offer.
+But staying indoors means missing out on fresh air, warm sun, cool water, and everything else the great outdoors have to offer.
 Beat the heat by reconfiguring your outdoor space, and by seeking out shady activities in your own backyard and neighborhood.

 Shade Your Yard